Hans-Gerrit von Stockhausen

 Korvettenkapitän Hans-Gerrit von Stockhausen

 Hans-Gerrit von Stockhausen began his naval career in April 1926.
-Among other positions he served for a year on the torpedo boat Jaguar before transferring to the U-boat force in July 1935.
-As 'man of the first hour' he already commanded U-13 in November 1935.
-Two years later, according to some sources, he became a staff member of the FdU (later BdU).
+He served for a year on the torpedo boat Jaguar and commanded Peilboot V (survey ship) before transferring to the U-boat force in July 1935.
+As a 'man of the first hour' he was already commanding a U-boat in 1935, the small 'duck' type U-13.
+Two years later, according to some sources, he became a staff officer at FdU and later at BdU.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.